Sprinkler systems

 A fire risk assessment will need to be carried out by the responsible person on a regular basis.
 Where appropriate, action should be taken to reduce fire risks.

-To help you get started identifying fire risks you can download our fire safety guidance notes and complete our fire risk assessment checklist docsbelow.
+To help you get started identifying fire risks you can download our fire safety guidance notes below.

 For obvious reasons, kitchens often contain more fire hazards than other parts of a building.
 There are two main ways fires tend to start in kitchens: